benchristel/j6/README.txt

     Conditionals look like this:

-      CHK  MYVAR = "SOME VALUE"
+      CHK  $MYVAR = "SOME VALUE"
-      SET  'LINE[1] "GOT EXPECTED VALUE"
+      SET  !DISP[1] "GOT EXPECTED VALUE"
       CATCH
-      CHK  MYVAR <> "SOME VALUE"
+      CHK  $MYVAR <> "SOME VALUE"
-      SET  'LINE[1] "GOT "
+      SET  !DISP[1] "GOT "
-      APPD 'LINE[1] MYVAR
+      APPD !DISP[1] MYVAR
-      APPD 'LINE[1] " INSTEAD"
+      APPD !DISP[1] " INSTEAD"
       CATCH

     The CHK command does a boolean test, using its second argument as a comparator.
 If the condition is true, the following commands are executed.
-If the condition is false, the following commands are skipped over until a CATCH command is reached.
+If the condition is false, the following commands are skipped over until a CATCH command is reached, at which point normal execution resumes.
 The CATCH itself is a no-op.

-    Note that there is no "nesting" of conditionals, and a question-command like CHK can't really be said to "match" with a particular CATCH.
-E.g. the following
+    Note that there is no "nesting" of conditionals, and a CHK command can't really be said to "match" with a particular CATCH.
+E.g. the following code:
-    code:

       CHK  FOO 1
       CHK  BAR 2